 Note 3.
 Application of new and revised IFRS as issued by the IASB a.
-Amendments to IFRSs and the new interpretation that are mandatorily effective for the current year b.
+Amendments to IFRSs and the new interpretation that are mandatorily effective for the current year

+Effective Date New, Revised or Amended Standards and Interpretations Announced by IASB Amendments to IAS 1 "Classification of Liabilities as Current or January 1, 2024 Non-current" Amendments to IAS 1 "Non-current Liabilities with Covenants" January 1, 2024 Amendments to IAS 7 and IFRS 7 "Supplier Finance Arrangement" January 1, 2024 Amendments to IFRS 16 "Lease Liability in a Sale and Leaseback" January 1, 2024 b.
 New and revised standards, amendments and interpretations in issue but not yet effective

-New, Revised or Amended Standards and Interpretations Announced by IASB Amendments to IAS 1 "Classification of Liabilities as Current or Non-current" January 1, 2024 Amendments to IAS 1 "Non-current Liabilities with Covenants" January 1, 2024 Amendments to IAS 7 and IFRS 7 "Supplier Finance Arrangement" January 1, 2024 Amendments to IFRS 16 "Lease Liability in a Sale and Leaseback" January 1, 2024